What is PCOS?

 5. Smoking

-PCOS is a long-term condition that can't be cured, but it’s important to discuss the sustainable lifestyle changes that can help your symptoms and look after your long-term health, rather than extreme, crash diets.
-Long-term follow-up of women with PCOS who maintained a healthy diet, exercising regularly and consuming alcohol in moderation had a 90% lower risk of developing type 2 diabetes compared to those who didn’t, which is proof that making such lifestyle changes is worth the effort.
+PCOS is a long-term condition that can't be cured, but it’s important to discuss the sustainable lifestyle changes that may help your symptoms and look after your long-term health, rather than extreme, crash diets.
+Long-term follow-up of women with PCOS who maintained a healthy diet, exercised regularly and consumed alcohol in moderation had a 90 per cent lower risk of developing type 2 diabetes compared to those who didn’t, which is proof that making such lifestyle changes are worth the effort.

 It’s important to point out that even with the best intentions, some people will not be able to manage their symptoms entirely in this way, and if that’s you, it’s not your fault.
 There are lots of medical treatments that we can also offer to manage symptoms, and it’s also helpful to ensure that you see a doctor to discuss these, and also to ensure that PCOS is in fact the correct diagnosis in your case.